linkedin/detext/RELEASING.md

 ### Step 2: merge version changes
 Running the releasing script automatically creates a new commit that includes the version update and a new tag.

-You can verify the new releases at https://pypi.org/project/detext/ and https://pypi.org/project/li-detext/.
+You can verify the new releases at https://pypi.org/project/detext/ and https://pypi.org/project/detext-nodep/.
 If the packages are successfully published, create a PR and merge to master.

-You can verify the release upload at https://pypi.org/project/detext/ and https://pypi.org/project/li-detext/

 ### Step 3: add a Tag